gjaldon/heroku-buildpack-phoenix-static/README.md

 # We can set the version of NPM to use for the app here
 npm_version=2.10.1

+# We can set the version of Yarn to use for the app here
+yarn_version=0.27.5

 # We can set the path to phoenix app.
 E.g. apps/phoenix_app when in umbrella.
 phoenix_relative_path=.